OtisElevatorCompany/udp_rx/README.md

 Please see IPTABLES_RULE.txt for a sample IPTABLES command to firewall off a port protected by udp_rx

 ## Export Control Notice
-Otis udp_rx software has been designed to utilize information security technology described Part 774 of the EAR Category 5 Part 2 but has been made publicly available in accordance with Part 742.15(b) and is therefore not subject to U.S. export regulations.
+Otis udp_rx software has been designed to utilize information security technology described in the Category 5 – Part 2 of the Commerce Control List, within Part 774 of the Export Administration Regulations (“EAR”)(15 CFR 774).
+However, the Otis udp_rx software has been made publicly available in accordance with Part 742.15(b) of the EAR and is therefore not subject to U.S. export regulations.

-Before you download this software be aware that the country in which you are located may have restrictions related to the import, possession, use and/or reexport of encryption items.
-It is your responsibility to comply with any applicable laws and regulations pertaining the import, possession, use and/or reexport of encryption items.
+Before downloading this software, be aware that the country in which you are located may have restrictions related to the import, download, possession, use and/or reexport of encryption items.
+It is your responsibility to comply with any applicable laws and regulations pertaining the import, download, possession, use and/or reexport of encryption items.

 ## How to use it
 You have a UDP packet that you want to be sent to `192.168.1.250` with a destination port of of `4444`.
 The data field of that packet is